Contact Us

 Frequently Asked Questions

-16 CBSE-affiliated schools, all operated as non-profit community trusts under elected Boards of Directors.
-The largest is Indian School Muscat (9,200+ students, founded 1975) — the largest co-ed Indian school in the Gulf.
-Others include IS Ghubra, IS Darsait, IS Wadi Kabir, IS Salalah (only in Dhofar), and IS Sohar.
+22 Indian/CBSE-affiliated schools (per Embassy of India, Muscat and the Board of Directors Indian Schools Oman), governing roughly 47,000-48,000 students.
+All are operated as non-profit community trusts under elected Boards of Directors.
+The largest is Indian School Muscat (9,200+ students, founded 1975), the largest co-ed Indian school in the Gulf.
+Others include IS Ghubra, IS Darsait, IS Wadi Kabir, IS Al Seeb, IS Al Amerat, IS Salalah (only in Dhofar), IS Sohar, IS Nizwa, and IS Sur, among others.

 No. Education is explicitly exempt from Oman's 15% CIT.
 Education is also VAT-exempt (from 5%).
 No income tax.
 1% employer social insurance for expats.
 Omanis: 11.5% + 7%.
 Cleanest tax structure for school operators in the GCC.